lcrawlab/mvMAPIT/README.md

 Our method examines one variant at a time, and estimates and tests its "marginal epistatic effects" --- the combined pairwise interaction effects between a given variant and all other variants.
 By avoiding explicitly searching for interactions, our method avoids the large combinatorial search space and improves power.
 Our method is novel and relies on a recently developed variance component estimation method for efficient and robust parameter inference and p-value computation.

-MAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.
+mvMAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.

 ## The R Environment